Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

+which completes the proof. \myqed \end{proof} At a high level, this approach is not new.
+Composite test supermartingales for $\Pcal$ have been used in past works on concentration inequalities and/or confidence sequences (which are related but different), from the initial series of works by Robbins and collaborators in the 1960s and 1970s, to \cite{de_la_pena_pseudo-maximization_2007}, to recent work by \citet[Section 7.2]{jun2019parameter} and \citet{howard_exponential_2018,howard_uniform_2019}.
+Test martingales have also been explicitly considered in some hypothesis testing problems~\citep{vovk2005algorithmic,shafer_test_2011}; the latter paper popularized the term ``test martingale'' that we borrow, but unlike us, used it primarily for singleton $\Pcal=\{P\}$.
+We highlight an (independently developed) unpublished preprint by~\citet{hendriks2018test} that has overlaps with the current paper in the with-replacement setting, and some complementary results.
+For singleton (parametric) classes $\mathcal P$, Wald's sequential likelihood ratio statistic is a test martingale, so all of the above methods can be viewed as inverting nonparametric or composite generalizations of Wald's tests.

-which completes the proof. \end{proof} Each piece of this approach is not new.
-Nonnegative martingales starting at one have been explicitly considered in some hypothesis testing regimes where they are sometimes referred to as \textit{test martingales} \citep{shafer_test_2011, hendriks2018test}.
-They have also been implicit in past works on confidence sequences, from the initial series of works by Robbins, to recent work by \citet{howard_uniform_2019}, but these authors' derivations are more ``direct'' and avoid formulating and inverting a continuum of tests.
-However, it is critical for us to state our approach in this explicit manner because a lot of our innovation lies in designing new nonnegative supermartingales or martingales for each $m$, such that they are tied together (across $m$) in a nontrivial manner that improves statistical power while maintaining computational tractability.
-All the confidence sets in this paper (both in the sequential and batch settings) will be based on this 4-step procedure, but with different carefully chosen processes $M_t^m$.
+Nevertheless, we make two additional comments.
+First, the requirement in step (b) of the algorithm that the process $(M^m_t)$ be \emph{upper-bounded} by a test (super)martingale for each $P \in \Pcal$ was posited by~\cite{howard_exponential_2018}, and has recently been christened a e-process for $\Pcal$ \citep{ramdas2021exch} (see also~\cite{grunwald_safe_2019}).
+E-processes are strictly more general than test (super)martingales for $\Pcal$ in the sense that there exist many interesting classes $\Pcal$ for which nontrivial test (super)martingales do not exist, but one can design powerful e-processes for $\Pcal$.
+Second, one must take care to design test (super)martingales for each $m$ that are tied together across $m$ in a nontrivial manner that improves statistical power while maintaining computational tractability.
+All the confidence sets in this paper (both in the sequential and batch settings) will be based on this 4-step procedure, but with different carefully chosen processes $(M_t^m)$.
 In the language of betting, we will come up with new, powerful ways to bet for each $m$, and also tie together the betting strategies for different $m$.